 The outskirts of Sassari also deserve to be known and explored.
 For example, Monserrato park is a beautiful green area of the city in the south-western suburbs, covering a large area of over 5 hectares.

 The park lies along a natural basin and is ideal for a walk or just to relax immersed in the green.
 It is home to various plant species such as linden trees, holm oaks, carob trees, cypresses and pines; coolness and shady areas are guaranteed.

 Very scenic architectural presences are present within the structure as terraces, orchards, turrets, or even tanks.
 It is worth a visit.

-Going to the sea in Stintino and visit the National Park of Asinara
+3. Going to the sea in Stintino and visit the National Park of Asinara

-The territory you are going to explore is mainly mountainous and the points of interest not to be missed are the prison in Fornelli, Cala d'Oliva, the viewpoint of Punta Della Scomunica, and the beach of Cala Sabina.
-A show not to be missed
+The territory you are going to explore is mainly mountainous and the points of interest not to be missed are the Fornelli prison, Cala d'Oliva, the viewpoint of Punta Della Scomunica, and the beach of Cala Sabina.

-Visit the nearby Gallura and Costa Smeralda
+2. Visit Gallura and the Costa Smeralda

 Moving northward, the coast of Gallura becomes even more rebellious, wild, and no-frills.
 Are you ready to lose yourself in nature?